The Best Cat Exercise Wheels – 7 Great Options

 While some cats will take to an exercise wheel almost immediately, don’t be surprised if your kitty needs more encouragement.
 Even the most active cats may be unsure of this sizable new toy added to your home.

-Then, use the toy or treat to tempt them into running.
+Then, use the toy, food, or treat to tempt them into running.
 Hold your hand higher up the wall of the wheel, and your cat will want to chase it.
 They might get an initial shock when the floor underneath them begins to move!
 But then they should adjust to that relatively quickly.

 It shouldn’t take too long for your cat to get comfortable using a wheel, and you won’t need to offer them treats.
 An active cat will likely enjoy using it once they understand how it works.

 But if your cat still doesn’t seem to be a fan, you can keep encouraging them, but for some cats, even the best cat wheel and a load of treats won’t convince them to give it a shot.
-It all depends on the personality of your furry friend.
+It all depends on the personality of your furry animal friend.

-Cat Exercise Wheels Summary:
+Great Cat Exercise Wheels Summary:

 A cat running wheel isn’t for everyone, but it can be a lot of fun for high-energy cats who like to run around, especially if they are indoor cats who can otherwise cause havoc.
 The wheels on this list are sturdy and reliable and should offer ample space for even adult cats to get a good workout.
 Some are suitable for multiple cats, too, as long as your pet isn’t too chunky.